jsmolka/blog/content/eggvance/progress-2.md

 }
 ```

-### High-resolution clock
+### High-resolution Clock
 Timing an emulator can be quite hard.
 If the frame has been rendered early, there isn't much you can do aside from waiting.
 The GBA has a refresh rate of 59.737 Hz (280896 cycles per frame on a 16.78 MHz CPU).
 The ideal frame time for this scenario is 16.74 ms.

 Using components from the C++ STL would result in inaccuracies that accumulate over time.
 Luckily I found an [answer on stackoverflow](https://stackoverflow.com/a/41862592) which solves this problem with platform-specific code.
-Using this as a base for the high-resolution clock in my emulator resulted in consistent frame rates which tend to stay in the range of 59.7 &ndash; 59.8 frames per second all the time.
+Using this as a base for the high-resolution clock in my emulator resulted in consistent frame rates which tend to stay in the range of 59.7 to 59.8 frames per second all the time.

 ### Epilogue
 Aside from the things talked about in this progress report, there were many minor bug fixes and accuracy improvements.
 The emulator's overall performance increased by quite a bit.
 My next goal is to create the first release version with compiled Windows binaries.
 That also means adding a config file and fixing bugs in several games.